-- 1. This Rule only applies to flights operated by Canada Jetlines ("the Carrier") for single carrier (i.e. online) transportation of baggage. - B. General Conditions of Acceptance of Checked and Unchecked Baggage
+- 1. This Rule only applies to flights operated by Canada Jetlines ("the Carrier") for single carrier (i.e. online) transportation of baggage and interline transportation of baggage where the carrier is selected to apply its own baggage rules to an entire interline itinerary. - B. General Conditions of Acceptance of Checked and Unchecked Baggage